 Focused Solutions for the Future

-This summer, The Nature Conservancy and the New Hampshire Clean Tech Council held a roundtable discussion in Nashua with Governor Chris Sununu and more than 30 business leaders and municipal officials from across the state.
+The Nature Conservancy and the New Hampshire Clean Tech Council held a roundtable discussion in Nashua with Governor Chris Sununu and more than 30 business leaders and municipal officials from across the state.
 Hosted by Worthen Industries, the conversation focused on the need for a comprehensive state energy plan that will spur public and private investment in clean energy—aggressively reducing emissions while continuing to grow our economy.

 “We are committed to bringing the governor a set of policy recommendations that will advance clean energy and reduce emissions—all with a positive economic impact,” concludes Jim.
 “We know that by working together, we can show that modern energy policies will strengthen New Hampshire’s economy, reduce our reliance on fossil fuels, and create a model for bipartisan solutions.
 All of us—from homeowners to the largest manufacturers—should have the opportunity to make the clean energy choices that are right for them.”